christopheg/skeleton-core/README.md

 The `csrf_validate` method allows you to override the validation process of the CSRF token.
 It expects a boolean as a return value.

+##### session_cookie

+The `session_cookie` method allows you to set session cookie parameters before the session is started.
+Typically, this would be used to SameSite cookie attribute.